vongrossi/n8n_oci/README.md

 Once deployment completes, continue below to access your n8n editor.

-To connect via SSH, use the default **ubuntu** user and provide the private key you used during stack creation:
+If you want to connect via SSH to you VM, use the default **ubuntu** user and provide the private key you used during stack creation:

 ```bash
 ssh -i /path/to/private/key ubuntu@YOUR_PUBLIC_IP